 FOTO: Noa Arnon

-powerful braking and high durability, available in four sizes for applications including road, cyclocross, cross country, downhill and e-bike
+powerful braking and high durability, available in five sizes for applications including road, cyclocross, cross country, downhill and e-bike

 the perimeter edge of the Catalyst brake rotor does not contain any 90 degree edges